BlueKittyMeow/Emil/characters/klara/profile.md

 - Forces confrontation with his condition
 - Motivates final action against Protégé
 - Realizes that, while he was listening to Klara, he wasn't hearing her.
 She got all the information she needed from him, and he was too self-preoccupied to realize it.
+- The tragic irony that Emil, who is so hyperaware of being observed, completely misses that he is being studied by Klara

 #### Felix
 - Devastates his faith in preservation